rand-projects/fisb-978/docs/source/document.rst

 match.

-One quick note: searching for the sync word is very slow using numpy, and is the reason we have a separate program in C. Numpy is quick for all other operations including demodulation.
+One quick note: searching for the sync word is very slow using numpy, and is the reason we have a separate program in C. Numpy is quick for all other operations.

 Before we even try to match a sync word, we take the additional step of maintaining a 72 bit running total of the absolute values of the samples.
 Sample values when